circlefin/stablecoin-evm/doc/tokendesign.md

 tokens.
 CENTRE will not mint any tokens itself, it will approve members to mint and burn tokens.

 Each `minter` has a `mintingAllowance`, which CENTRE configures.
-The `mintingAllowance` is how many tokens that minter may issue, and as a `minter` issues tokens, their `mintingAllowance` declines.
+The `mintingAllowance` is how many tokens that minter may issue, and as a `minter` issues tokens, its `mintingAllowance` declines.
-CENTRE will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with CENTRE and is maintaining adequate reserves for the tokens they have issued.
-The `mintingAllowance` is to limit the damage if any particular
-`minter` is compromised.
+CENTRE will periodically reset the `mintingAllowance` as long as a `minter` remains in good standing with CENTRE and maintains adequate reserves for the tokens it has issued.
+The `mintingAllowance` is to limit the damage if any particular `minter` is compromised.

 ### Adding Minters